Fujifilm X100S vs Ricoh GR

 - More compact: Is smaller (117x61mm vs 127x74mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 200g or 45 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was introduced into a lower priced category (38 percent cheaper at launch).

 - More modern: Was introduced somewhat (3 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the GR comes out slightly ahead of the X100S (8 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GR emerges as the winner of the match-up (9 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.